New Perspectives on Conflict and Ireland in the Nineteenth Century

 Belfield Campus is accessible from Dublin Airport and Dublin City Centre by taxi and several bus route, including the Air Coach, direct from Dublin Airport.
 It is also located close to rail services and adjacent to the N11 dual carriageway, which links to the M50 Motorway.

 Thanks to the ‘Summer at UCD’ office, on-campus accommodation will be available to conference attendees at a rate of €75 per night.
-Attendees can book their room by via a dedicated a dedicated link, to follow.
+Attendees can book their room by clicking here.

 Alternatively, accommodation can also be purchased at multiple hotels and guest houses located conveniently located near to UCD.
 Hotels in bold are most likely to have the best rates.
 These include: